January 1, 1990: Effective on this date, all buildings, grounds, offices, parking lots, and parking decks at UAB became smoke free.

 September 17, 1997: The University of Alabama Board of Trustees approved the name change of the Center for the Advancement of Developing Industries to the Office for the Advancement of Developing Industries Technology Center.

-October 2, 1997: Ground was broken for the Richard M. Scrushy Building, future home of the School of Health Related Professions.
+October 2, 1997: Ground was broken for a new home for the School of Health Related Professions.

 October 24, 1997: Dr. Suzanne Oparil delivered the thirty-fourth Distinguished Faculty Lecture, "Academic Family Values, or Can This Marriage Be Saved?"